hieudoan238/nvim/README.md

 # About
 - Simple nvim config to ready-to-use
-- For all purposes, including latex editor and sql query
+- Intended uses: flexing (nvim users are chads), taking note with latex, navigating/coding/giting all in one
+- To be added: sql query (mysql, postgresql) without leaving nvim, more and more snippets!!